diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 apptainer exec abinit.sif mpirun -np <N> abinit input.abi
 ```

 The command above uses Apptainer "embedded" parallel mode.
-More information on using Apptainer containers in parallel, including usage on clusters and difference between embedded and hybrid parallel modes, can be found on [this page](/en/documentation/use/apptainer-parallel).
+More information on using Apptainer containers in parallel, including usage on clusters and the difference between embedded and hybrid parallel modes, can be found on [this page](/en/documentation/use/apptainer-parallel).

 </div>